Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/contrib.md

 Flake8 is a popular Python linter that combines multiple individual tools to analyze Python code.
 It checks for style violations, potential bugs, and adheres to the Python Enhancement Proposals (PEP) guidelines.

-### Plugin Rationale

-#### flake8_import_order
-The flake8_import_order plugin enforces a consistent import order within Python modules, aiding readability and maintainability.
-It ensures that imports are organized in a standardized manner, making it easier to locate and understand module dependencies.

-#### flake8_docstrings
-The flake8_docstrings plugin enforces consistent and descriptive documentation strings (docstrings) for Python functions, classes, and modules.
-Well-documented code improves readability, facilitates understanding, and promotes code reuse.
-This plugin ensures adherence to standard docstring conventions, making the codebase more maintainable and accessible.

-#### flake8_comprehensions
-The flake8_comprehensions plugin enforces best practices when using list comprehensions, dictionary comprehensions, and generator expressions in Python.
-It promotes readable and concise code while avoiding unnecessary complexity.
-By adhering to the plugin's suggestions, developers can write efficient and understandable code.

-#### flake8_bugbear
-The flake8_bugbear plugin extends the capabilities of Flake8 by providing additional checks for common programming errors and code smells.
-It detects potential bugs and suggests improvements based on common pitfalls.
-The plugin helps catch subtle mistakes that could lead to runtime errors or suboptimal code.

-#### flake8_annotations
-The flake8_annotations plugin encourages consistent and appropriate usage of type annotations in Python code.
-It ensures that functions, variables, and parameters are properly annotated, improving code clarity and reducing the chances of type-related errors.
-Enforcing type annotations contributes to maintainable and robust codebases.

-#### pep8-naming
-The pep8-naming plugin enforces naming conventions specified in PEP8 for variables, functions, classes, and modules.
-It maintains consistency and readability across the codebase.
-By adhering to standard naming conventions, the code becomes more intuitive, allowing future contributors to quickly understand and navigate the project.

 ### Configuration and Integration

 #### Installation